 The one who burns the heifer shall wash his clothes in water and bathe his body in water and shall be unclean until evening.
 And a man who is clean shall gather up the ashes of the heifer and deposit them outside the camp in a clean place.
 And they shall be kept for the water for impurity for the congregation of the people of Israel; it is a sin offering.

 This passage clearly states that the ash remnants from the heifer’s sacrifice were to be kept for purification rituals.
 While these ashes had no actual cleansing properties, they were kept and used near the Israelites’ homes as a symbol of cleansing.

-Ultimately, whether you decide it is okay to keep human ashes in your home is based on how you view cremation in light of your faith.
-We addressed this topic extensively here if you are unsure what your views are and wish to study them out more fully.
+Ultimately whether you decide it is okay to keep human ashes in your home is based on how you view cremation in light of your faith.
+We addressed what the Bible says about cremation extensively if you are unsure what your views are and wish to study them out more fully.

 Since the Bible does not specifically address the modern practice of cremation, how it is viewed can depend on several factors.
 These factors can include your denomination, personal conviction, and your interpretation of Scripture as a whole.

 Hopefully this quick overview has helped put your mind at ease in regard to ashes and the energy they may or may not hold after cremation.

 Read Next: Beautiful Things to Do with Cremation Ashes